-According to the Centers for Disease Control (CDC), autism spectrum disorder affects 1 in 54 people.
+According to the Centers for Disease Control (CDC), autism spectrum disorder affects 1 in 44 children.
 It impacts individuals and families.
 As the Autism Society of America puts it, “Autism is a complex, lifelong developmental disability that affects essential human behaviors such as social interaction, the ability to communicate ideas and feelings, imagination, self-regulation, and the ability to establish relationships with others.”

 Why Is April 2nd World Autism Awareness Day?

 The United Nations General Assembly declared April 2nd as World Autism Awareness Day in 2008 “to highlight the need to improve the quality of life of those with autism so they can lead full and meaningful lives as an integral part of society.”
-The stated intent is to reduce worldwide discrimination for people with neurological differences and remove obstacles to diagnosis and therapies.
+The stated intent is to reduce worldwide discrimination against people with neurological differences and remove obstacles to diagnosis and therapies.
 By the way, the UN only has seven officially designated health-related days.
-This year will be the 14th World Autism Awareness Day.

 Long before the UN’s declaration, the Autism Society of America worked to have autism awareness officially recognized every year.
 In the 1970s, the Autism Society began a nationwide campaign to raise autism awareness.
 In 1972, it launched the first National Autistic Children’s week, which has evolved into April’s Autism Awareness Month.
 However, the organization prefers Autism Acceptance Month.

-Just this year, the Autism Society of America began a campaign to local, state and federal leaders to officially name April “Autism Acceptance Month.”
-The group seeks support from members of Congress and the White House for the designation.
+In 2021, the Autism Society of America began a campaign to local, state and federal leaders to officially name April “Autism Acceptance Month.”
+They have special initiatives as part of their “#CelebrateDifferences” campaign.